TimHopg/42-NetPractice/README.md

 +------+                +-----------+
 ```

-If each part of the network is not on a separate subnet, they might think they can send data directly to an address on their own local network and not pass it on to the router instead.
+If each part of the network is not on a separate subnet, they would think they can send data directly to an address on their own local network and not pass it on to the router instead.

 #### Q7 Process

-- All masks can be `/30` (because only two IPs are needed)
+- All masks can be `/30` (because only two IPs are needed). `/30` leaves four bit combinations available, the first is reserved for the network address and the last is reserved for broadcast.
 - R21 & R12 IP should be similar
 - A1 and R11 IPs should be similar
 - Host A gateway should match R11 gateway.
-- All destinations can be `default`
+- All destinations can be `default` since there is only one routing option.
 - R1 gateway should match R21
 - R2 gateway should match R12
 - R22 and C1 IPs should be a different subnet